houbie/python-wraptor/README.md

   f.e.
 [Poetry](https://python-poetry.org/) and [PDM](https://pdm.fming.dev/)
 * Pin down the version of your build tool to prevent the "I only need to change one line of code, but the project doesn't build anymore" syndrome.
- Eventually your build tool wil get breaking changes.
+ Eventually the latest version of your build tool wil come with breaking changes.